qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 [Compiler frontends](https://en.wikipedia.org/wiki/Compiler#Front_end) must
-always generate these labels in such a way that the bitcode does not depend on the output schema; while choosing how to best label the program output is up to the frontend, the choice of output schema on the other hand is up to the backend.
+always generate these labels in such a way that the bitcode does not depend on the output schema; while choosing how to best label the program output is up to the frontend, the choice of output schema, on the other hand, is up to the backend.
 A backend may reject a program as invalid or fail execution if a label is missing.